Can I write Remedial Massage on the invoice/receipt when I am performing an Oncology Massage?

 As a therapist, how many CPE (CEP, CEU) points can I earn if I successfully complete an OML program?

 The following CPE (CEP) points are awarded by the following organisations;

 - MMA have confirmed that they will award 20 points per Module

-- Massage NZ offer 30 points each for Modules One and Two
+Massage NZ offer 30 points each for OM1 and OM2.

 How do I order product?

-Oncology Massage Limited sell items in the Webshop that will expand your knowledge, help prepare you for our courses or generally enhance your practice.
+OML sells items in the Webshop that will expand your knowledge, help prepare you for our courses, or generally enhance your practice.
 To order them, you just need to send us the details through the Contact Us page, and make payment into our account.
 A receipt will be send out with the items.
-Any profits from the sale of these items help fund OML and to keep course costs low.
-Unfortunately we cannot sell the required pre-course reading text books.
+Any profits from the sale of these items help fund OML and to keep course costs as low as possible.
+Unfortunately, we cannot sell the required pre-course reading text books.

 Why do we have to use Melrose Almond Oil?

 We have a general rule of thumb with OM body work and that is: if you can’t eat it or drink it then don’t put it on your skin!
 You may remember from your studies that our skin is our largest organ which absorbs as well as excretes, doing a magnificent job of protecting our inner body from the pollutants that circulate freely now on the planet.
 When we work with clients who have bodies and immune systems already compromised from the treatment of cancer then we like to do our best for them by not exposing them to more biological strain.
 H2 Superfine oils are keenly promoted in the massage industry and once on the skin are absorbed, processed in the liver and excreted via the kidneys.